jan-cieslik/cancer_informatics/docs/learning_R/ggplot_themes.md

 ![labs() function](./Images/ggplot_themes13.png)

-You can also use the `subtitle` argument to add a subtitle or the `caption` argument to add a caption!
+You can also use the `subtitle` argument to add a subtitle or the `caption` argument to add a caption.
 :::

 #### **Changing the Font Size and Colour of Axis Labels**